biopragmatics/oquat/docs/invalids/prefix/go.md

 ## `cmpo`: Cellular Microscopy Phenotype Ontology

 Identifiers for this prefix are given incorrectly in `cmpo`.
+See the [GitHub repository](https://github.com/EBISPOT/CMPO).

 | external_xref   |   usages_count | usages                                                                                                                                                                                                                             |
 |-----------------|----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|